realm/realm-swift-samples/InAppPurchasesAtlasAppServices/README.md

 * Authenticate users using the Swift SDK.
 * Fetch data into your app using Flexible Sync.
 * Purchase non-consumable products.
-* Fetch all receipts from purchases and view them on Atlas.
+* Fetch all receipts from verified transactions and send them to an Atlas Cluster through [App Services Functions](https://www.mongodb.com/docs/atlas/app-services/functions/).
+* You can also go further and leverage the use of [App Services Custom HTTPS Endpoints](https://www.mongodb.com/docs/atlas/app-services/data-api/custom-endpoints/#std-label-endpoint-authorization) to implement App Store Server Notifications and/or App Store Server API for server side purchase verification as an additional step (not included in this example).

 ## Relevant Files
 ```